vitorialara/ai-journaling-app/README.md

 ## ✍️ Author

-Built by Vitoria Lara and Ellen
+Built by Vitoria Lara and Livia Ellen

 A passion project focused on applying AI to enhance emotional well-being.